RagnarB83/ash-documentation/docs/singlepoint.rst

 Note that an alternative to defining the charge/mult as attributes of the Fragment is to instead pass the charge and multiplicity to the Singlepoint function.
+If this option is used, this will override any charge/mult information present in the fragment.

 .. code-block:: python

     #Simple Energy SP calc.
 Energy will be printed to output and also returned as an energy variable
     Singlepoint(theory=ORCAobject, fragment=HF_frag, charge=0, mult=1)

-If this option is used, this will override any charge/mult information present in the fragment.

 The energy calculated is printed to standard output by default.
-The **Singlepoint** function returns an energy as a floating point number and usually you want to store the energy as a new variable so that you can do something more with the data.
+The **Singlepoint** function returns an energy as a floating point number which you can use to store the energy as a new variable so that you can do something more with the data.

 .. code-block:: python